AnthonyBorton/agents-in-sdlc/docs/4-copilot-agent-mode-vscode.md

 > [!NOTE]
 > You will notice that Copilot will perform several tasks, like exploring the project, modifying files, and running tests.
 It may take a few minutes depending on the complexity of the task and the codebase.
 During that process, you may notice **Keep** and **Undo**  buttons appear in the code editor.
 When Copilot is finished, you will have a **Keep** or **Undo** for all of the changes, so you do not need to select them while work is in progress.

+Copilot will likely take up to 5 minutes to comeplet the work above.
+Be patient and wait until it is finished in the Copilot window and you are presented with  a prompt to Continue.

 6. As prompted by Copilot, select **Continue** to run the tests.

    ![Screenshot showing a dialog in the Copilot Chat pane asking the user to confirm they are happy to run tests](images/copilot-agent-mode-run-tests.png)